1727805829242.png

 Columneetza Junior Secondary

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Our incredible team came together to cook and deliver a Thanksgiving dinner for families, and we also made turkey sandwiches for all our students!
-Wishing everyone a Happy Thanksgiving!</span></p><p class="editor-paragraph"><img src="/images/1d0f5853-89a8-4986-ab2f-d0f300c82449" alt="Thanksgiving alina cameron" width="784" height="441" style="width:784px;height:441px;display:inline-block"></p><p class="editor-paragraph"><br></p>
+Wishing everyone a Happy Thanksgiving!</span></p><p class="editor-paragraph"><img src="/images/1d0f5853-89a8-4986-ab2f-d0f300c82449?fingerprint=ppb20251217033752" alt="Thanksgiving alina cameron" width="784" height="441" style="width:784px;height:441px;display:inline-block"></p><p class="editor-paragraph"><br></p>

 Thanksgiving alina cameron

-BGC visits the Columneetza hallway
+BGC Visits the Columneetza Hallway

 Columneetza Junior Secondary

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Youth outreach reps from Boys and Girls Club of Williams Lake have been visiting Columneetza’s hallways in the first few weeks of school.
 Within our school we have many supports for our students and we are glad to share supports from the community as well.
-Thanks for spending time with us!</span></p><p class="editor-paragraph"><br></p><p class="editor-paragraph"><img src="/images/3d3f8953-f713-4199-8b37-4f993a79a63f" alt="IMG 9615 holly zurak" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph"><br></p>
+Thanks for spending time with us!</span></p><p class="editor-paragraph" dir="ltr"><br></p><p class="editor-paragraph"><img src="/images/3d3f8953-f713-4199-8b37-4f993a79a63f?fingerprint=ppb20251217033929" alt="IMG 9615 holly zurak" width="539" height="404" style="width:539px;height:404px;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p>

 IMG 9615 holly zurak